antick/mint/docs/frontend/mint-react/introduction.md

 sidebar_label: Introduction
 ---

-Welcome to Mint React.
+Welcome to the Mint React.
 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).

 export const Highlight = ({children, color}) => ( <span style={{
       backgroundColor: color,